verilator/verilator/docs/guide/languages.rst

 Reading a memory element that is outside the bounds specified for the array will give a width warning and wrap around the power-of-2 size.
-For non-power-of-2 sizes, it will return a unspecified constant of the appropriate width.
+For non-power-of-2 sizes, it will return an unspecified constant of the appropriate width.